WBAL (AM): Sports

-WBAL is the co-flagship station with WIYY for Baltimore Orioles baseball, Baltimore Ravens football, and United States Naval Academy college football.
+WBAL is the co-flagship station with WIYY for Baltimore Orioles baseball, Baltimore Ravens football, and Navy Midshipmen football.

-Since the Baltimore Orioles began their inaugural season in 1954, WBAL was their flagship station for most of that team's history, though not continuously.
+Since the Baltimore Orioles began their inaugural season in 1954, WBAL has been their flagship station for most of that team's history, though not continuously.
 For example, it carried Orioles games every season from 1987 to 2006, after which the team's games were broadcast on crosstown sports radio station WJZ-FM.
 Orioles games returned to WBAL from 2011 to 2014 before the team switched back to WJZ-FM in 2015.
-On January 5, 2022, it was announced that the Orioles would be returning to WBAL along with sister station WIYY beginning with the 2022 season.
-The games are also streamed on the respective stations' websites and apps, but with MLB-required georestrictions limiting the broadcast to the entire states of Virginia, Maryland, Delaware, and Washington DC, the Pennsylvania counties of York, Harrisburg and Lancaster, the West Virginia counties of Grant, Hardy, Mineral, Hampshire, Morgan, Berkeley and Jefferson, and most of North Carolina excluding Asheville (which is in the Braves' broadcast territory).
+On January 5, 2022, it was announced that the Orioles would be returning to WBAL and sister station WIYY beginning with the 2022 season.
+The games are also streamed on the respective stations' websites and apps, but with MLB-required georestrictions limiting the broadcast to the entire states of Virginia, Maryland, Delaware, and Washington DC, the Pennsylvania counties of York, Harrisburg and Lancaster, the West Virginia counties of Grant, Hardy, Mineral, Hampshire, Morgan, Berkeley and Jefferson, and most of North Carolina excluding Asheville (which is in the Atlanta Braves' broadcast territory).
 Ravens games have been broadcast on WBAL and WIYY since the 2006 season.

 Other teams whose games have been broadcast on WBAL include the Baltimore Colts, the University of Maryland Terrapins and the Towson Tigers.

 History

 Consolidated Gas Electric

 WBAL began broadcasting after being dedicated on November 2, 1925.
 It was a subsidiary of the Consolidated Gas Electric Light and Power Company, a predecessor of Constellation Energy.
 The initial broadcasting studio was located at the utility's offices on Lexington Street.
+In the 1930s, WBAL became the flagship station for the international broadcast of radio evangelist G. E. Lowman, whose shows originated in Baltimore until 1959.

-WBAL was an affiliate of the NBC Blue Network.
+WBAL was an affiliate of NBC's Blue Network.
 On January 12, 1935, with radio becoming more commercialized, there was little justification for a public service company to own a radio station.
 WBAL was sold to the Hearst-controlled American Radio News Corporation, which operated it along with two daily newspapers, The Baltimore News-Post and The Baltimore American (later merged as the Baltimore News-American).

-MOR and Talk
+MOR and talk

-In the 1930s, WBAL became the flagship station for the international broadcast of radio evangelist G. E. Lowman, whose shows originated in Baltimore until 1959.
-As network programming moved from radio to television in the 1950, WBAL switched to a full service, middle of the road (MOR) music format stressing personality and news.
-The station played a mix of standards with some softer songs from the Top 40.
+As network programming moved from radio to television in the 1950, WBAL switched to a full service, middle of the road (MOR) music format stressing personality, sports and news.
+The station played a mix of pop standards with some softer songs from the Top 40.

 By the early 1970s, the station had a full-service adult contemporary music format with the exception of weekday evenings, where the station aired talk programming.

 Among its personalities during that period were program host Jay Grayson, Harley Brinsfield, who had a long-running Saturday night jazz music program, The Harley Show, and White House-accredited newsman Galen Fromme.
 In the early 1980s, WBAL began running talk shows evenings and overnights, and continued to play some music during the day.